 VI.
 Resources for Detecting Drugged Driving

-Thus, enforcement should only target drivers who are impaired.
+Enforcement should only target drivers who are impaired.
 Not, for example, drivers who have barely detectable remains of a sleeping pill in their blood a day later.
-And when those traces have absolutely no impact on driving.
+And when those traces have no impact whatever on driving.

-Unfortunately, drug test results tend to take a month or more to be sent to law enforcement.
-Therefore, officers are empowered to decide whether or not to arrest a driver suspected of drug impairment.
+But drug test results tend to take a month or more to get results.
+So police are empowered to decide whether or not to arrest a driver suspected of drug impairment.

 This causes serious problems for innocent drivers.
-They are arrested without good evidence that they are impaired by drugs.
-This gives them a permanent record of arrest, even when completely innocent.
+They’re arrested without good evidence that they are impaired by drugs.
+This may give them a permanent record of arrest.
+Even when completely innocent.
 This arrest record can prohibit them from entering certain careers, from being hired, and from being trusted.
-It will be a millstone around their necks for life.
+It can be a millstone around their necks for life.

 II.
 Drug Recognition Examiners

 A few law enforcement departments have a Drug Recognition Examiner or DRE.
 They’re often called Drug Recognition Experts.
 These are law enforcement officers.
 They receive training on recognizing drivers who have drugs in their systems.
 They examine drivers after they’ve been arrested.